Episode 33: Thankful for Wine & so Much More! (Thanksgiving Edition)

 Welcome back Wine-Two-five listeners!
 Thank you so much for joining for Episode 33!
 What were we drinking?

 Steph: 2011 Blanchard Family “Jackson James” Zinfandel Dry Creek Valley 14.5% abv www.blanchardfamilywines.com What was interesting was what Steph found upon opening and pouring the wine.
 Sometimes unfiltered wines can throw sediment, which we really dig.
-Looking at the cork and “chu12299131_445194139000789_7942339072020969348_nnk12274418_445194145667455_6843218044993321638_ns” we determined that the reason for this could be that some wines are not cold stabilized, as that’s a winemaker’s choice.
+Looking at the cork and “chunks” we determined that the reason for this could be that some wines are not cold stabilized, as that’s a winemaker’s choice.
 Cold stabilization, if we can geek out a minute, has to do with bringing the temperature of the wine down to almost freezing before it is bottled.
 What this does is allow potassium bitartrate crystals to precipitate out (hence, the “chunks”) before the wine is bottled and shipped.
 If wine is not cold stabilized then there is the chance that these crystals will form and show up in your bottles when they hit cold warehouses, trucks, etc. Now, they are totally harmless – and quite beautiful – and we call them “Tartrate Diamonds.”
 Here is Steph’s lovely chunky wine and a great example of when decanting is a good idea.

-IMG_3216Val: While Val’s wine was not chunky, it was a great wine to have on hand for all kinds of food.
+Val: While Val’s wine was not chunky, it was a great wine to have on hand for all kinds of food.
 This is the 2011 Ca’Viola Barturot Dolcetto d’Alba, Piemonte, Italy.
 Dolcetto means “little sweet one” but the wine is traditionally vinified dry (not sweet!).
 This was a dry wine with delightful with dark red & black fruits, violets and a little bit of rustic earth that Val loves in Italian and many old world wines.
 Val purchased a case of this, some Barbera and Barolo from this fantastic producer last year at the Colorado Springs Wine Festival.
 A fun fact: she actually sat next to their marketing guy last year, Matteo Toso, who just happened to be Italy’s Sommelier of the year in 2012 at the age of 24!

 Discussion:

-Steph “Today we are talking about what we are grateful for because this episode airs on Thanksgiving Day.
+Steph: “Today we are talking about what we are grateful for because this episode airs on Thanksgiving Day.
 You know … that makes my heart smile.
 We are also keeping this episode short so all of you fabulous listeners can get back to spending quality time with family, friends, neighbors and bottles of wine.

 Val, what are you most thankful for?”